 One of the more complicated aspects of this project was how to load all of the functions/sketches onto the board.
 The easiest method would have been to simply download a sketch whenever I needed to change functions.
 Another method would have been to combine all of the sketches.
 I decided against both of these methods.
 The combine method would have made it difficult to integrate any changes made to the original source sketches.
 The combine method also has the problem that the amount of SRAM available wasn’t sufficient without rewriting and digging into the libraries and sketches used, again a maintenance issue.

 The method I chose was to write an application named AVRMultiSketch that works with the Arduino IDE to load the sketches into flash by shifting their memory locations.
 The sketch sources aren’t modified in any way.
 They run on the board as if they’re the only sketch.
 How this works is described in detail on the open source GitHub readme for AVRMultiSketch.
 See https://github.com/JonMackey/AVRMultiSketch for more details.
 This repository also contains the sketches I used/wrote/modified, which can be used individually.

-The Eagle files are enclosed in the next step.
+The schematic is enclosed in the next step.

 Step 1: Instructions for Assembling the Board

 Instructions for assembling the board (or almost any small board) follows.

 If you already know how to build an SMD board, skip to step 13.

 I start by taping a piece of paper to the worktable with labels for all of the very small parts (resistors, capacitors, LEDs).
 Avoid placing capacitors and LEDs next to each other.
 If they mix, it may be hard to tell them apart.

 I then populate the paper with these parts.
 Around the edge I add the other, easy to identify parts.